France - SU (Sorbonne University, ex. P. and M. Curie University, Paris)

 - Two contrasted agricultural scenarios have been co-constructed, one stating a further openness of the agri-food system (intensification and specialization, O/S), another describing increased autonomy of farmers (with no chemical use of mineral fertilisers, and pesticides), a reconnection of livestock and crop farming, and a demitarian diet (A/R/D), (Billen et al 2018, Science of the Total Environment 637–638, 695–705).
 New scenarios are in elaboration for better linking food consumption and production.

-- The impact of these scenarios on nutrient fluxes and dynamics will be estimated using the modelling tools (GRAFS-Riverstrahler, Garnier et al 2016, Environmental Science & Policy 63, 76–90; Desmit et al 2018, Science of the Total Environment 635,1444–1466) and MANNER, Chamber et al 1999, Soil Use and Management 15, 137-143) leading to a quantitative evaluation of the environmental responses, e.g., changes in N water concentrations, NOx (NO2, NO), N2O, NH3 volatilisation…
+- The impact of these scenarios on nutrient fluxes and dynamics are being estimated using the modelling tools (GRAFS-Riverstrahler, Garnier et al 2016, Environmental Science & Policy 63, 76–90; Desmit et al 2018, Science of the Total Environment 635,1444–1466) and MANNER, Chamber et al 1999, Soil Use and Management 15, 137-143) leading to a quantitative evaluation of the environmental responses, e.g., changes in N water concentrations, NOx (NO2, NO), N2O, NH3 volatilisation…

 Figure 2.
 Nitrogen surplus in the France, Spain and Portugal for the current situation and for the A/R/D scenario.